dotCMS/plugin-com.dotcms.dotsaml/README.md

 4.33) dotcms.saml.assertion.resolver.handler.classname

-By default we use the implementation com.dotcms.plugin.saml.v3.handler.SOAPArtifactAssertionResolverHandlerImpl which is in charge of resolve the assertion using the SOAP artifact resolver based on the artifact id pass by the request.
+By default we use the implementation com.dotcms.plugin.saml.v3.handler.HttpPostAssertionResolverHandlerImpl

 If you want a different implementation please override with the class here.
 We also offer: com.dotcms.plugin.saml.v3.handler.HttpPostAssertionResolverHandlerImpl which is in charge of processing a HTTP-POST witha SAMLResponse